2021 Covid Operating Plan

 Please ensure that you child is leaving home with a mask and the expectation that they will put it on before entering a school bus or before entering onto school grounds.
 The district will turn away those who attempt to enter our busses or facilities without following the protocols outlined in this guide – especially those around masking.

-The OSSD requires universal masking inside its buildings.
+The OSSD requires universal masking inside its buildings at least through January 18, 2022.
 Universal masking will remain in effect until further notice and the continuation of this protocol will be based on the current guidance from the State of Vermont which includes at least 80% of a school’s population demonstrating reliable evidence (see definition below) of vaccination.
 Reaching the 80% threshold does not guarantee that masks will no longer be needed in that school, it will also depend on how active the virus is in our district and local community.
 The 80% threshold is also important because it changes how contract tracing is conducted.

 - Masks are not generally required outdoors; unvaccinated individuals should wear masks in crowded outdoor setting during activities that require sustained close contact.